napari/docs/docs/community/governance.md

 still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.

-Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules:
+Decisions (in addition to adding core team members and SC membership as above) are made according to the following rules:

-- **Minor documentation changes**, such as typo fixes, or addition / correction of a sentence, require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
+- **Minor documentation changes**, such as typo fixes, or addition / correction of a sentence, require approval by a core team member *and* no disagreement or requested changes by a core team member on the issue or pull request page (lazy consensus).
+Core team members are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.

-- **Code changes and major documentation changes** require agreement by *one* core developer *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
-For all changes of this type, core developers are expected to give “reasonable time” after approval and before merging for others to weigh in on the pull request in its final state.
+- **Code changes and major documentation changes** require agreement by *one* core team member *and* no disagreement or requested changes by a core team member on the issue or pull-request page (lazy consensus).
+For all changes of this type, core team members are expected to give “reasonable time” after approval and before merging for others to weigh in on the pull request in its final state.

 - **Changes to the API principles** require a dedicated issue on our